GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The average energy of a given chunk can be at most 10dB lower than the one of the entire signal.
 In practice, around 40% of the generated chunks are rejected.

-#gaet[
+//TODO
+//#gaet[
-  - Maybe a scheme of this process could bring additional clarity.
+//  - Maybe a scheme of this process could bring additional clarity.
-  - We might want to acknowledge that a rejection rate of 40% is quite high.
+//  - We might want to acknowledge that a rejection rate of 40% is quite high.
-]
+//]
-#xavi[In my opinion no need for a diagram.
+//#xavi[In my opinion no need for a diagram.
 It's OK.
 No need to emphasize about 40% rejections, as you do it only in generation]

 The #acr("STFT") of each multi-channel 400ms segment provides the final training samples of the dataset.
 Besides each input sample, the relevant ground truth information gets saved for supervising the learning process and computing performance metrics.